 As the name would strongly suggest, the formula includes a number of traditional red meat ingredients such as Beef, Pork, and Lamb.
 These are all superb ingredients and provide a significant proportion of animal protein and fat.
 This formula also includes some vegetable ingredients such as Lentils, Peas, Chickpeas, and Beans.

 As we mentioned earlier in the article, Orijen does not produce any formulas for dogs with severe allergies or insensitivities, but Acana does with its Singles range.
-Our favorite of his range is the Wild Mackerel formula.
+Our favorite of his range is the Pork & Squash formula.

-A modest range of legumes, which is slightly smaller than the norm, are also present to provide a satisfactory proportion of carbohydrates and dietary fiber.
+A modest range of legumes and Squash, which is slightly smaller than the norm, are also present to provide a satisfactory proportion of carbohydrates and dietary fiber.

 As we included one of Orijen’s treats in this recommendations section, we felt obliged to add an Acana recipe too as they are also fantastic.
 These treats are bundled into the Singles range and match up with the corresponding kibble formula to allow you to select a dry food formula and a treat that is suitable for your dog’s intolerance or allergy.